 Instead of standard categories that you may be used to, Publii uses Tags, which are keywords that apply to a post.
-A post can have multiple tags attached to it, so even if your post covers multiple areas readers will be able to find it.
+A post can have multiple tags attached to it, so even if your post covers many subjects readers will be able to find it.

 To create a new tag, click on the Tags option in the left-sidebar menu.
 If you haven't got any tags, then you'll see a plain page with a big Add new tag button, so click on that and the Add new tag sidebar will appear on the right of the screen.

-There are five options available for each tag, as follows:
+There are view options available for each tag, as follows:

-- Tag Name - Enter the name for your tag here.
+- Name - Enter the name for your tag here.

 - Meta Description - Set the meta description, which functions similarly to the meta title.
 Again, indexing must be enabled to use this option.

-- Tag Template - Sets the template layout to be used by the tag page; different themes may include only one default template, or multiple alternatives.
+- Custom Template - Sets the template layout to be used by the tag page; different themes may include only one default template, or multiple alternatives.

 Deleting a Tag